Hazard Mitigation Planning

 - Making hazard awareness and education a community goal.

 The original LMS was prepared by the Planning Department in 1999 and adopted by both the City of Tallahassee and Leon County in 2000.
 Federal regulations require that local governments update their LMS every five years.
-The current updated 2010 LMS, adopted via resolution by the Leon County Board of County Commissioners on April 13, 2010 and by the Tallahassee City Commission on April 28, 2010, expires on May 15, 2015.
+The current updated 2010 LMS, adopted via resolution by the Leon County Board of County Commissioners on April 13, 2010 and by the Tallahassee City Commission on April 28, 2010, expired on May 22, 2015.

 Stephen M. Hodges, AICP